 Since 21 January 2021, applications for the tourist visa for Sri Lanka are being approved again.
+Business visas are being granted again since 22 August 2021.
 The visa has to be applied for before departure; it cannot be applied for on arrival in Sri Lanka.
 Currently, due to a technical problem, it is not possible to apply for a visa on e-Visa.co.uk.
 You can, however, already apply for the visa on the website of the Sri Lankan immigration service.

 Strict rules apply for acquiring a visa.
 Travellers must have already booked a hotel certified as a Safe and Secure hotel level 1 by the Sri Lankan authorities.
-Additionally, an amount equal to 12 American dollars has to be paid each month you stay in Sri Lanka for a Covid-19 insurance, which covers an amount of at least 50,000 American dollars.
+Additionally, an amount equal to 12 American dollars has to be paid each month you stay in Sri Lanka for a COVID-19 insurance, which covers an amount of at least 50,000 American dollars.
 Travellers must fill in a health form (Health Declaration Form) before departure.
-Furthermore, they must carry a negative PCR test result (in English) which was taken a maximum of 96 hours before departure.
-Finally, travellers are required to pay in advance for the PCR tests that will be taken in Sri Lanka.
-The costs per test are 40 American dollars.

 What rules apply during the stay in Sri Lanka?